 Conversely, if a person is truly acting only to preserve his own survival, jeopardized through no choice of his own, then he is perfectly justified in seizing any property he can should he be refused aid.
 He may even take the lives of those who try to stop him from taking their property if it will truly save his own life.
 He is still moral; they are selfish and property-obsessed, i.e. immoral — and in violation of the aforementioned agreement to secure the survival of every individual in order to preserve society itself.

 Were his life not self-evidently in jeopardy, it would be not be immoral to deny him the benefit of the doubt as to his jeopardy and his innocence.
 A lack of familiarity with the person in purported jeopardy is a legitimate “out” with respect to helping adults, particularly when doing so would place oneself in jeopardy.
 It is often but not always safe to assume that their current position reflects their own bad choices.
-Not so with children, who are not fully aware of, let alone the masters of, their alternatives.
+Again, not so with children, who are not fully aware of, let alone the masters of, their alternatives.

 Morality is a criterion for judging the social adaptiveness of a behavior.
 What would happen to the world were everyone to engage in a given act?
 If no harm would befall others, the act is at worst amoral, but it isn’t immoral.
 The state of the world would be no worse, even were all people to engage in the act.

 But only that which actually benefits the innocent is truly a moral act.